learn-co-students/phrg-dynamic-orm-inheritance-pca-000/README.md

 As we begin to build complex web applications using Sinatra and Rails, this pattern of inheritance will become familiar.
 In fact, we'll use an ORM tool called Active Record that handles *all* of the ORM interactions for us, and we'll simply inherit our Ruby classes from Active Record's classes.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-dynamic-orm-inheritance/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-dynamic-orm-inheritance/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Dynamic ORM with Inheritance</p>